 We calculate sunshine hours per day using our past forecast data.
 For February expect the sun to shine for an average of 11 hours per day.
 This represents the average number of hours in the daytime that the sun is visible and not obscured by cloud e.g. the average number of hours the sun is actually out and shining.
 Note we calculate hours of sunshine per day using our past forecast data, not observation data, thus it is an estimate and not actual.

 The average daily wind speed in February has been around 7 km/h, that’s the equivalent to about 4 mph, or 4 knots.
 In recent years the maximum sustained wind speed has reached 74 km/h, that’s the equivalent of around 46 mph, or 40 knots.

 On average the month of February is affected by foggy conditions on 2 days.

 SWIMMING AND WATER TEMPERATURE

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In July, for the nearest coastal location, the temperature of the sea averages around 29°C, that's 84° Fahrenheit.
-Our index indicates for swimming in this is considered very warm and would be enjoyed by all.
-With this temperature you can stay active in the water for extended periods of time without feeling uncomfortable.
+In February, for the nearest coastal location, the temperature of the sea averages around 24°C, that's 75° Fahrenheit.
+Our index indicates for swimming this is considered warm and would be enjoyed by all, even those who are more likely to suggest the water was ‘too cold’ for a swim.